How to customize the PID path of AnQiCMS process instead of depending on `ps -ef`?

 fi

 In this modification,stop.shFirst, checkPIDFILEDoes it exist.
-If it exists, it will read the PID from it and usekillTerminate the corresponding process with a command.To ensure the robustness of the service, this includes the logic for graceful shutdown (SIGTERM) and forced shutdown (SIGKILL), and the PID file will be deleted after a successful stop to ensure a clean state for the next startup.
+If it exists, it will read the PID and usekillCommand to terminate the corresponding process.
+To ensure the robustness of the service, it includes the logic of graceful shutdown (SIGTERM) and forced shutdown (SIGKILL), and will delete the PID file after successful shutdown to ensure a clean state for the next startup.

 Step 4: Update the scheduled task or service management

-The advantages of using a PID file for management
+Advantages of using PID file management

-Through the above modifications, your AnQiCMS process management will achieve the following significant improvements:
+With the above modifications, your AnQiCMS process management will achieve the following significant improvements:

-By making these detailed adjustments, your AnQiCMS operating environment will become more professional and stable, giving you, as an operator, greater control over the system status.
+By making these detailed adjustments, your AnQiCMS operating environment will become more professional and stable, giving you as an operator greater control over the system status.

-2. Where can I place the PID file?
-BesidesBINPATH/run/Are there any other recommended locations?
+2. Where can I place the PID file besides?BINPATH/run/Are there any other recommended locations?